pmcgrenery/WxBrief/README.md

         - The logo gets larger on larger screens.
         - The burger menu sits to the right of the header.
         - The burger menu animates to an X when clicked on.
-        - Depending on the page the header has a title section and a controls section.
+        - Depending on the page, the header has a title section and a controls section in addition to the logo and the burger menu.
         - The header is transparent on the landing page and fades to opaque when the page is scrolled down 50 px or more.
 The header is opaque on all other pages.
         - The bottom of the header has a shadow to give the impression that the header sits above the rest of the content.